spl/kpathsea-release/README.md

 [Kpathsea]: https://tug.org/kpathsea/

 This repository is a collection of standalone Kpathsea release archives.
-Installing it without the rest of the TeXLive distribution is not straightforward, and it is needed for [dvisvgm].
-While dvisvgm is also included with TeXLive, the version is generally very old.
-So, I started this repository to collect Kpathsea releases to simplify installation of newer versions of dvisvgm.
+Installing Kpathsea without the rest of the TeXLive distribution is not straightforward, and it is needed for [dvisvgm].
+While dvisvgm is also included with TeXLive, that version is generally very old.
+So, I started this repository to collect Kpathsea releases to ease installation of newer versions of dvisvgm, especially on macOS where the Kpathsea library is not available.

 [dvisvgm]: https://github.com/mgieseki/dvisvgm

-## Creating a release archive
+## Working with release archives

+### Creating

 To create a new release archive, follow these steps: